SAMMiCA/ChangeSim/data.md

 ### Change segmentation image

-The segmentation images are saved as a uint8 numpy array.
+The semantic segmentation images are stored as 640x480 8-bit RGB images in PNG format.

-* Load the segmentation image
+* Load the change segmentation image
 ```
 import numpy as np
 depth = np.load(FILENAME)